evandor/skysail-wiki/setup_your_ide.md

 Start the eclipse marketplace (in the Help menu) and search for "bndtools".
 Install the Bndtools 2.4.0.REL (or greater) version from "Neil Bartlett and others".

 Restart.

+### Lombok

+skysail uses [lombok](http://www.projectlombok.org) to reduce some of the typical java boilerplate code.
+Though you don't need lombok to write skysail plugins, if you want to compile the skysail framework code, you'll have to install it.